gruntsoftware/android/fastlane/README.md

 [bundle exec] fastlane android build_and_screengrab
 ```

-Build debug and test APK for screenshots
+Build screengrabDebug and test APK for screenshots

 ----